 At Vicente Roca Point, explore volcanic cliffs and many species of indigenous wildlife.
 See land dragons, batchelor sea lions, Galapagos cotton plants, and giant prickly pear cactus at two stops on Santa Cruz Island.

 Galapagos Inner Loop vs Outer Loop

 When deciding on Inner Loop vs. Outer Loop Galapagos itineraries, consider your degree of interest in the flora and fauna of the islands visited on each loop.

-If seeing the Waved Albatross is on your bucket list, choose the Outer Loop with a stop at Espanola, where most of these incredible birds reside.
+If seeing the Waved Albatross is on your bucket list, choose the Outer Loop with a stop at Espanola, where most of these incredible Galapagos birds reside.

 If you’ve always wanted to see the blue-footed booby, the Inner Loop offers multiple opportunities to witness their mating ritual at North Seymour Island and see two other species of boobies at San Cristobal.

-Galapagos Northern Loop Itinerary
+Galapagos Northern Loop Itineraries